jpuritz/BIO_594_2022/Exercises/Week02/README.md

 * If you know how, commit the changes to the github repository

 ### Tutorial 2 (On your own time)

+**Codecademy now charges for this, but you can do a 7 day free trial**

+**It is not required!**

-Please follow the this [LINK](https://www.codecademy.com/learn/learn-the-command-line) to a wonderful basic command line tutorial and please complete it
+Please follow the this [LINK](https://www.codecademy.com/learn/learn-the-command-line) to a wonderful basic command line tutorial